 Technical rescue related calls have historically occurred at a low-frequency rate.
 Primarily children locked in cars have been the most frequent occurrence.
 NBFRD has kits to assist with this and conducts training on unlocking vehicles in emergencies.
+NBFRD also has teamed up with NBPD in Project Lifesavers, a program where family members of citizens who suffer from Dementia can voluntarily join and if they become lost, we can track them.

 Water/ watercraft rescues are the second most reported incident.
 Even as part of NCTF-10, deployment historically is mainly for Swift-water/ water rescue incidents.
 Because New Bern is surrounded by water, it is understandable why water rescues would be more frequent than other calls.
 Although NBFRD trains in multiple areas of rescue, special attention is given to water rescue for this reason.
-NBFRD has four (4) boats and each shift has several Rescue swimmers.
+NBFRD has five (5) boats, and each shift has several rescue swimmers.